guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 we've discussed variables and their various [data types](http://www.atozsass.com/d).

-Variables can be used to set values to CSS properties but if you've ever wanted to use a variable in a selector or as part of URL string, we need an extra tool called "interpolation" to make everything work.
+Variables can be used to set values of CSS properties but if a project calls for using a variable in a selector or property name, we need "interpolation" to make everything work properly.

 In this video you'll learn: